-Thank you for the opportunity to comment on the Independent Auditors' Report concerning the audit of our financial statements for the Fiscal Years ending September 30, 2023 and 2022.
-We appreciate the partnership to support an efficient and effective audit.
-The Architect of the Capitol (AOC) works diligently to establish strong financial management practices to address compliance requirements, manage financial processes, and meet fiscal responsibilities.
-We are pleased that this year's audit resulted in an unmodified opinion - marking the 19th consecutive year the AOC received a "clean" opinion.
+Thank you for the opportunity to comment on the Independent Auditors' Report related to the Architect of the Capitol's (AOC) financial statements for the fiscal years ending September 30, 2024, and September 30, 2023.
+We are pleased the audit resulted in an unmodified opinion, marking the 20th consecutive year the AOC received a "clean" opinion.

-In addition, the auditor's report identified zero material weaknesses, no significant deficiencies and two control deficiencies.
-While pleased with the results, we recognize that there is always more that can be done to strengthen fiscal stewardship.
+In addition, the auditor's report identified zero material weaknesses, no significant deficiencies and no control deficiencies.
+The AOC works diligently to establish strong management practices in order to address our fiscal compliance requirements and manage our financial processes and systems.